It was the first time I felt ashamed of my giving.

-I was sitting beside my sister at church.
+I was sitting at church.
 The lights were dim.
 A worship song played.
-I clutched exactly 10 percent of my babysitting earnings in my hand, ready to put it in the offering plate.
-My younger sister put her entire allowance in the offering plate.
-As I saw her generosity out of the corner of my eye, I remember envy and guilt filling me.
+I clutched exactly 10 percent of my babysitting earnings, anticipating the offering plate being passed to me.
+It came to my younger sister first, and she put in her entire allowance.
+As I saw her generosity out of the corner of my eye, envy and guilt filled me.

-Then, one day, I met with a man named David who changed my outlook on giving.
+Then, one day, I met David, a man who changed my outlook on giving.

-Wearing a crisp suit, David welcomed me into his office for a free financial advisory appointment.
-He explained his passion to see people's hearts honor God as they give to the eternal kingdom.
+Wearing a crisp suit, David welcomed me into his office for a financial advisory appointment.
+He explained his passion for seeing people's hearts honor God as they give to the eternal kingdom.
 David shared wisdom and practical tips.

 He explained how God invites us to be generous and how eternal investments yield the best dividends.
 David had me take a questionnaire about my finances and then create goals.
-My goals encompassed my dreams, such as “pay off student loans so I can go on the mission field” and “save so I can give generous gifts.”
+My goals encompassed my dreams such as “pay off student loans so I can become a missionary” and “save so I can give generous gifts.”
 Though these goals seemed far off, David encouraged me to take steps in that direction.

-Giving is a crucial part of our relationship with Him.
+Giving is a crucial part of our relationship with God, our Heavenly Father.
 It reflects God’s character within us.
-Although He doesn't need our gifts because everything belongs to Him, He is delighted by our freewill and sacrificial giving as it reflects our faith, gratitude and whole-hearted love for Him.
+Although He doesn't need our gifts, because everything belongs to Him, He is delighted by our giving as it reflects our faith, gratitude and wholehearted love for Him.

-Focusing on my relationship with my heavenly Father freed me from getting mired in comparison with others, including my generous sister.
+Focusing on my relationship with my Heavenly Father freed me from getting stuck comparing myself with others, including my generous sister.
 I can smile, knowing that God is receiving both of our gifts.
 Just as my sister and I don't have to compete for our earthly dad's approval, we don't have to compete for our heavenly Father's approval.
-Whether the gift is large or small by our standards, God sees that our hearts are bent toward pleasing Him.
-He smiles at my plastic donuts and hers.
+Whether the gift is large or small by our standards, God sees that our heartfelt desire is to please Him.
+He smiles at my plastic doughnuts and hers.

-I reached many of the goals I had made in David’s office, thanks to God's generous provision.
-But sometimes I feel that giving shame creep back in.
+I’ve reached many of the goals I’d made in David’s office, thanks to God's generous provision.
+But sometimes I feel giving-shame creep back in.
 When that happens, I remind myself to turn back to my Father.
 I ask Him, the ultimate generous giver, to help me better understand giving and to help me live for eternity rather than my own comfort.

-Now, when the offering plate comes to me, I can give knowing that all I have belongs to God, and yet He still is delighted when I cheerfully give to Him.
+Now when the offering plate comes to me, I give unashamedly, knowing that all I have belongs to God, and yet, He is still delighted when I cheerfully give to Him.